 Improve Your Immune System Health Today

-Your body is bombarded everyday with chemicals, toxins, environmental pollution, noise pollution and even electromagnetic frequencies which after time can begin to have a detrimental effect on your immune system health.
+Your body is bombarded everyday with endocrine disrupting chemicals, toxins, environmental pollution, noise pollution and even electromagnetic frequencies — all of which, over time, can begin to have a detrimental effect on your immune system health.
 While of the above suggestions for immune system health are important, not all are necessary.
-Always speak with a trusted healthcare provider who knows your health history.
-However, it’s good to remember that a very healthy diet and cleansing are, in my opinion, foundational in helping the body to get well and stay well.
+Always speak with a trusted healthcare provider who knows your health history and is knowledgeable in ways to help you naturally improve your immune system health.
+In my opinion, a very healthy diet and cleansing is foundational in supporting your immune system and in helping the body to get well and stay well.

-We need to get away from the belief that illness is normal.
+Let’s walk away from the belief that illness is normal.
 It doesn’t have to be.
-There’s no reason one should be laid-up multiple times every year with colds, the flu or even strep throat.
-If you find yourself getting every illness that is “going around”, it’s definitely time to pay attention to your immune system health.
+There’s no reason one should be laid-up multiple times every year with colds, the flu or other illnesses such as strep throat.
+If you find yourself coming down with every sickness that’s “going around”, it’s definitely time to pay attention to your immune system health.
 Believe it or not, there really are individuals who stay healthy for years on end.
 Many would say they have been blessed with “healthy genes”, but is that the real reason?
 Probably not.
-Most likely it’s because they choose to focus on their immune system health by eating a very healthy plant-based diet, exercising daily, using quality supplements, getting restful sleep, and avoiding toxic environments as much as possible — all of which are very powerful in transforming one’s health.
+Most likely it’s because they choose to focus on their immune system health by eating a very healthy plant-based diet, exercising daily, using high quality supplements, focusing on restful sleep, and avoiding toxic environments as much as possible — all of which are very powerful in transforming one’s health.
 There’s no reason you can’t do the same.

 1. Peter S. Goodman.
 Star Rises in Fight Against Bird Flu.
 The Washington Post.
 2005 November 18.